 Often quilters will stock up on precut fat quarters for future projects, buying when there are sales on or when particularly attractive fabric becomes available.

-Many other sewing projects, aside from quilting, call for ½ a yard of fabric, so it is always worthwhile to stock up on fat quarters when they are on sale.
+Many other sewing projects, aside from quilting, call for 1/4 a yard of fabric, so it is always worthwhile to stock up on fat quarters when they are on sale.
 Check out these Ingenious Fat Quarter Sewing Projects – you will find anything from fabric baskets to home decoration to wearable accessories and hats.

 How to Cut a Fat Quarter